-The analysis also revealed that the above eight states with relatively weaker fiscal health projected a revenue surplus.
-Such trends flow from the states' obligations for fulfilling the revenue deficit norms and thus emphasise capital expenditure over revenue expenditure.
-The tendency of States to reduce fiscal deficit by running a surplus on the revenue account impacts social sectors like Education and Health, large proportions of which need higher expenditure on the revenue account.
-It was expected that the Union Budget 2017-18 would be addressing those needs through an increased allocation for social sectors.
+The analysis also revealed that eight out of the ten states (except Maharashtra and Tamil Nadu) which are relatively economically weaker have projected a Revenue Account Surplus.
+This indicates states' preference for capital expenditure over revenue expenditure because of an over-emphasis on reducing revenue deficit.
+The tendency of these States to reduce their Fiscal Deficit by running a surplus on the Revenue Account impacts social sectors like Education and Health, large proportions of which need higher Revenue Account of the budget.